Lordship of Bowland: History

 While a lineage for the barony can be traced back speculatively through the Earls of Northumbria to Oswiu and his marriage alliance in 638 AD with the Urien kings of Rheged, the roots of the modern lordship are Norman.

 Although Roger de Poitou is recorded as tenant-in-chief of the manors of Bowland in Domesday, what we now understand as the Forest and Liberty of Bowland was created by William Rufus sometime after 1087.
 It formed part of a larger parcel of lands granted to his vassal, either to reward Roger for his role in the defeat of Dolfin of Carlisle and the army of Scots king Malcolm III in 1091-2 or as a result of the confiscation of lands from Robert de Mowbray, Earl of Northumbria in 1095.
 These lands came to form the Barony, later the Honor of Lancaster in the 1090s.
 By the late twelfth century, the disparate holdings within the Honor of Lancaster had cohered to form what became Lancashire, first explicitly recognised as a county in 1194.

 In turn, the Forest and Liberty of Bowland, along with the grant of the adjacent fee of Blackburnshire and holdings in Hornby and Amounderness, came to form the basis of what became known as the Honor of Clitheroe.
 Ownership of the Forest followed the same descent as the Honor, ultimately passing with the rest of the de Lacy lands to the Earldom of Lancaster.
 After 1351, it was administered as part of the Duchy of Lancaster; from 1399, as a possession of the Crown up until the Restoration.
 During this period, the lords of Bowland were styled “Lord Kings”.
 The Forest ceased to be a part of the Honor in 1835.

 Territorially, the Lordship of Bowland covered an area of almost 300 sqmi on the historic borders of Lancashire and Yorkshire.
 It comprised a Royal Forest and a Liberty of ten manors spanning eight townships and four parishes.
 The manors within the Liberty were Slaidburn (Newton-in-Bowland, West Bradford, Grindleton), Knowlmere, Waddington, Easington, Bashall, Mitton, Withgill (Crook), Leagram, Hammerton and Dunnow (Battersby).
 Harrop was included within the forest.

 In 1661, the manors contained within the former Honor of Clitheroe, including the Forest and Liberty of Bowland, were granted by the Crown to General George Monck as part of the creation of the Dukedom of Albemarle.
 Monck had been a key figure in the restoration of Charles II.
-The Lordship of Bowland then descended through the Montagu, Buccleuch and Towneley families before passing by private treaty to William Jolly, who then became the 46th Lord of Bowland.
+The Lordship of Bowland then descended through the Montagu, Buccleuch and Towneley families before passing by private treaty to an unnamed Cambridge professor, who then became the 46th Lord of Bowland.
 The caput or seat of the barony is Clitheroe Castle.

 In 2023 the lordship of Bowland was sold, for an undisclosed sum, to Brady Brim-DeForest of Balvaird Castle the Lord of Balvaird, an American.
 He assumed the customary title of Lord of the Fells in 2023.